How we use your information

 You can read more about how we use and apply cookies here.

 Search queries and results are logged anonymously to help us improve our website and search functionality.
 No user-specific data is collected by either Change Grow Live or any third party.

 Security and performance

-Change, grow, live uses a third party service to help maintain the security and performance of the change, grow, live website.
-To deliver this service it processes the IP addresses of visitors to the change, grow, live website.
-In the next few months, this service will be provide in house by newly developed internal systems and procedures (currently work in progress).
+Change Grow Live uses a third party service to help maintain the security and performance of the Change Grow Live website.
+To deliver this service it processes the IP addresses of visitors to the Change Grow Live website.

 People who email us